 Recommendations for Future Practice

 The findings in this study explored how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions (PWIs).
 It is important for African American students to have African American teachers at PWIs.
-Guiffrida (2005) research showed how African American college students’ relationship with faculty, family, organization, and peers can become assets or liabilities to their academic achievement and persistence.
+Guiffrida’s (2005) research showed how African American college students’ relationships with faculty, family, organizations, and peers can become assets or liabilities to their academic achievement and persistence.

-This study found that African American alumni feels that having a sense of belonging is essential in the success of college students.
+This study found that African American alumni feel that having a sense of belonging is essential in the success of college students.
 There is still a need for further exploration of the themes identified in the research.
 Future research should consider using more diverse data sources to achieve differentiation between themes and categories, and extended interview durations to allow for a more in-depth exploration of the study which would contribute to a more comprehensive understanding of the research questions.
 There is still the opportunity to identify additional themes that contribute to the academic success of African American students at PWIs.
 The following concepts are recommendations for future practice:

 Create a strong support system through counseling for African American students that faced racial or racial microaggressions at PWIs.